nrupeshsurya/reddit-bot/README.md

 # reddit-bot
-A reddit bot which posts music from youtube from playlist to any subreddit of choice and updates daily
+A reddit bot which posts music from Youtube playlist to any subreddit of choice and updates daily

 ## Usage